 This is the follow up Bucket List book, with the most eye-soothing and brain-boggling nature images.
 I could sit for hours enjoying it.

 This coloring book is great for adults or kids because who doesn’t love coloring?
 Pair it with some great colored pencils or markers for a fun gift for all ages.

-Let this dazzling book hold you over until your next trip here.
+Let this dazzling book about Morocco hold you over until your next trip here.
 It’s hefty and makes a great coffee table or bookshelf talking point.